FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/meet-the-hackfs-teams-vol.2.md

 ![Kazan](https://filecoin.io/vintage/images/blog/hfs-kazan.png)

-> _“If I play guitar and put out a track, someone else can add drums, and another person can add vocals, and the collaboration goes on and on.
-The possibilities are endless.” – Samikshan Bairagya_
+> "If I play guitar and put out a track, someone else can add drums, and another person can add vocals, and the collaboration goes on and on.
+The possibilities are endless."
+>
+> — Samikshan Bairagya

 **Team member:** Samikshan Bairagya